MicrosoftDocs/dynamics-365-project-operations/articles/expense/posting-expense-reports.md

 ## Enable auto posting of expense reports

 To automate the posting of expense reports, the **Expense report auto-posting** workflow must be configured.
-Once this workflow is enabled, the system will automatically execute the auto-posting process to post the expense reports.
+Once this workflow is enabled, the system automatically executes the auto-posting process to post the expense reports.

 ## Enable auto posting of expenses

 If expense approval is configured for expense lines and auto-posting is required, then the **Expense line item auto-posting** workflow must be configured.
-Once this workflow is enabled, the system will automatically execute the auto-posting process to post the expenses.
+Once this workflow is enabled, the system automatically executes the auto-posting process to post the expenses.

 ## Enable the Ability to post expense liability in vendor currency for cash payment method feature